Central Michigan University Athletics

 Rachel Cairo drew a bases loaded walk in the bottom of the sixth inning and moved CMU to a 7-4 lead.

-Miami (OH) tacked on two more in the top of the 7th inning, bringing the game within one, but the Chippewas were able to get the final out and secure the victory.
+Miami (OH) tacked on two more in the top of the seventh inning, bringing the game to within one, but the Chippewas were able to get the final out and secure the victory.

-Cierra Laska grabbed her seventh save of the season in the win, entering in the top of the fifth inning, with runners on first and second, two outs.
+Cierra Laska earned her seventh save of the season, entering in the top of the fifth inning, with runners on first and second, two outs.

 Laska struck out the final batter of the inning and worked a 1-2-3 inning in the top of the sixth with two fly outs and a strikeout.

-Brooklyn Compau took the start in the circle for the Chippewas, her 18th of the season.
+Brooklyn Compau started the game for the Chippewas, her 18th of the season.
 Compau took the win, moving her record to 10-5 on the season.
 In the 4.2 innings the junior pitched, she issued four runs on 11 hits.

 In the second game of the day, the Chippewas charted 12 hits.
 Angela Petrovitch, Grace Koenig and Rachel Cairo each had two, while London Williams had her second three-hit game of the season.